Selecting the Right PoE Switch and how to use PoE Switches– A Brief Overview

-Selection of the right type of switch depends on the specific application needs.
-Regardless of PoE support, there are three basic types of Ethernet switch: unmanaged, web-smart, and managed.
+Regardless of PoE support, there are two basic types of Ethernet switches: unmanaged and managed.

 Unmanaged switches are relatively simple plug and play devices.
 They are shipped with a fixed configuration, so no further setup is needed.
 Unmanaged Switches are usually used in local networks without too many devices.

 Professional Network Management Made Easy with Managed POE Switches